copious-world/shm-lru-aging-and-quotas/doc/internals.md

 `_get_member_bits_slice_info` stashes the real **cbits+** of the bucket determined by the hash and returns an atomic reference to the bucket control bits **cbits**. `_get_member_bits_slice_info` uses or constructs operation **cbits** contain an index to the *cbits* stash object containing the real **cbits** of the bucket.

 The bucket is empty.
 So, this will be the first time the **cbits** will be stashed.
 The operational **cbits** will force a collision to be a follower of the thread that creates the stash.
-The real **cbits** will be zero. `_first_level_bucket_ops` attempts to give bucket mastery to the calling thread by setting `ROOT_EDIT_CBIT_SET` in the operational **cbits**.
+The real **cbits** will be zero. `_first_level_bucket_ops` attempts to give bucket mastership to the calling thread by setting `ROOT_EDIT_CBIT_SET` in the operational **cbits**.
+This case has no contention, so the bits will be set and the thread will continue.

-A thread that tries and fails to set `ROOT_EDIT_CBIT_SET` will cycle and try again, but will find that empty bucket has become a base into which it must insert the nex key-value.

-The thread that becomes bucket master will store the key with operative **cbits**, then it will store the value with **tbits** set to one.
+As bucket master the thread stores the key with operative **cbits** in the cell (one atomic store operation).
+It then stores the value with **tbits** set to one.
 It sets the real **cbits** = 0x1 in the stash.
 Afte that it queues the bucket to the completion service, passing a real **cbits** = 0x1.

-Threads losing the race to be the bucket master will use the operative **cbits** in order to idenitfy the stash record for the cell.
-Among other things, the stash record retains an index for the completion queue already passing the work from the bucket master to completion.
-The following threads colliding at the bucket will sequence their work on the same queue.

 A completion thread will dequeue the operational data for the bucket in `value_restore_runner` and use it to call `complete_bucket_creation` under the `HH_FROM_EMPTY` case.
 The completion involves constructing **tbits** based on the **tbits** of other base elements within the window view of the new base.

-If no races to place an element in the bucket occurred, the queue count for the stash will be zero and the bucket may be released from the master's hold.
-Note that the last thread inserting a value using the same stashed element used for the base creation may release the master hold and does not have to be the master.
+Without races to place an element in the bucket, the queue count for the stash will be zero and the thread will release the bucket from the master's hold.
+Note that the last thread inserting a value using the same stashed element used for the base creation may release the master's hold and does not have to be the master.
 Only, the reference count of queued work has to go to zero.
 The method `release_bucket_state_master` calls `_unstash_base_cbits`.
+The stash object is returned to the free list and the operation is complete.

+**notes**

+* The calling interface will have returned from its operation after inserting the new key-value and object data into the LRU component.
+The LRU component will have returned to finding work after calling `wakeup_value_restore` which enqueues the key-value for completion.

 #### (2) Add Collision with Space